beatriceparodi/ngsSim-simulation/README.md

 `done`

-2. We need to index these files with the following commands, then perform a sliding-window analysis
+2. We need to index these files with the following commands, then perform a sliding-window analysis.
+The third line will allow you to index files and the following will perform the sliding-window analysis.

 `for POP in pop1 pop2 pop3`